DO-254 Introduction

 Figure: Synopsis of Simple Devices per AMC 20-152A and DO-254

-Avionics hardware assessment to DO-254 has numerous potential flavors as depicted in the DO-254 Terminology figure below:
+Avionics hardware assessment to DO-254 has numerous potential flavors as depicted in the DO-254 Terminology figure above.

 Figure: DO-254 Terminology – DO-254 Certification, Certifiability, Compliance & Qualification

-To download the remaining 11+ pages of this technical DO-254 Introduction whitepaper, please download below:
+To download the remaining 11+ pages of this technical DO

 • Free 30-minute tech telecon to answer any of your tech Q’s